 On this page

-This checklist is merely a guideline, as your specific situation may require you to fulfil other obligations as well.
+This checklist is ageneral guideline.
+Your specific situation may require you to fulfil other obligations as well.
 Please be sure to consult the sector-specific information for your business sector for additional requirements and information.
 Or consult one of the sector-specific checklists on this website.
 Also, we have listed the most important rules and regulations for self-employed professionals (zzp’ers), student entrepreneurs and entrepreneurs under the age of 18.

 1. Check whether you fulfil the conditions for staying in the Netherlands